Searching for details:

 Additionally, thanks to its sensitivity to infrared light, the Spektr-M observatory would also pick up research where Europe's Herschel infrared telescope left off after it had stopped functioning.
 Developers of Spektr-M promised to bring the main mirror of their future observatory to a lower temperature and provide higher resolution than that of Herschel.
 (616)

 The Spektr-M telescope was expected to be sensitive to sources radiating in the millimeter, submillimeter and far-infrared range of electromagnetic spectrum.
 Designed for a 7-10-year lifespan, the telescope's reflector and its sensors would be cooled to 269-270C degrees by helium during the first three years, providing maximum sensitivity for its detectors.
 After helium inevitably runs out, deployable shades would be used to retain some of the sensitivity of the observatory during its remaining lifetime.
-Spektr-M was designed to work on its own as an independent observatory as well as in conjunction with Earth-based telescopes.
+Spektr-M was designed to work on its own as an independent observatory as well as in conjunction with Earth-based telescopes to form a so-called interferometer, or a virtual mirror extending from the space observatory to its ground counterpart.
 Theoretically, a pair of such orbital telescopes could further increase the quality of observations, however, only a single vehicle was funded as of 2012.

 The service module of Spektr-M would be based on the Navigator platform developed at NPO Lavochkin.
 The spacecraft would function for five years around the L2 Lagrangian point located some 1.5 million kilometers behind the Earth relative to the Sun.
 It would climb and descend up to 55 degrees relative to the ecliptic latitude.
 Spektr-M would spend following five years in a highly elliptical Earth orbit with an apogee of 400,000 kilometers.
 A later source promised three years of work with active cooling and four-seven years under a sole protection of a sunshade.
 (615)